 Director: Samuel Klein, MD

-Established in 1995, the Washington University Center for Human Nutrition focuses on obesity and nutrition research and training by providing:
+Established in 1995, the Washington University Center for Human Nutrition focuses on obesity and nutrition research with training that provides:

 - Core laboratory support